When It's Dark, You Don't Know Who You're Playing With!

 LVL 1 Supporter

-Early access to our content a week earlier than everyone else.
+Early access to our content – a week sooner than everyone else.

 LVL 2 Supporter

-Quarterly feedback surveys on how we should improve darkfolklore.com.
+Quarterly feedback surveys on how darkfolklore.com should be improved.

 LVL 3 Supporter

-Your name recognized in a “Thank You” list on every post.
+Your name recognized in a “Thank You” on our content.

 Potential future benefits:

-- Access to quarterly Q&A & Submitting questions for the Q&A;
+- Access to a quarterly podcast/video streamed Q&A & Submitting questions for the Q&A;

 - Supporter tags and badges.